eternal-flame-AD/pow-buster/README.md

 > cd browser-addon && web-ext build
 ```

+Browser addons will be released _unsigned_.
+To install it you have to:

+- get it signed under your developer account, or
+- On any Firefox browser that is not the release flavor (e.g. Nightly, LibreWolf, etc.), manually flip `xpinstall.signatures.required` to `false` in `about:config` to install them.

-I do not plan on distributing signed builds, so you will need to install the extension manually.
-Also, I highly recommend trying out the [NoPoW](https://git.gay/49016/NoPoW) extension (which is signed by Mozilla) which simply exploits over-fit heuristics in the vendor code and would suffice for most websites except the most paranoid ones that indiscriminately PoW every visitor.
+For easier to use (but less reliable) alternatives, I highly recommend trying out the [NoPoW](https://git.gay/49016/NoPoW) extension (which is signed by Mozilla because it is just a UA changer) which simply exploits over-fit heuristics in the vendor code and would suffice for most websites except the most paranoid ones that indiscriminately PoW every visitor.

 ## Limitations